For more information, please email

 - Avoid using graphics only to convey written text

-- Eliminate or limit flashing/blinking content to 3 seconds
+- Eliminate or limit flashing/blinking content

 - Use descriptive links